 I only know my ring size in the local sizing system.
 Could you please help me convert it to the US ring size?

-The rings featured on our website are in US sizes, but once you choose a specific style, the ring's size can be adjusted to match any size gradation.
-You can also use the Online International Ring Size Conversion Chart, or contact us and tell us the size you know, and we will gladly assist you in converting to the US sizing system.
+The rings featured on our website are in US sizes.
+You can use the Online International Ring Size Conversion Chart, or contact us and tell us the size you know, and we will gladly assist you in converting to the US sizing system.

 The center diamond in most of our designs can be replaced with a smaller or larger carat size.
 Contact us and we'll quote you a price to suit your taste and budget.

 What about a payment plan?

 We are happy to accommodate!
 You can choose to pay in up to 5 installments.

 1) Contact us by email and tell us the number of installments and time interval you want between them.

 2) Based on your request, we will set up your payment plan, which will be sent to your email.

 3) Once the first installment is paid, we will begin the work on your ring, and as soon as the ring is ready, we will ship it to you.

 I care about global issues, so I'm wondering-- where do your diamonds come from?